jackapbutler/Pub-Sub-Image-Classification/README.md

 6. To setup Kafka you will need a [Producer](producer.py) and [Consumer](consumer.py).

-- To setup the Consumer, open up a terminal instance and run `python3 consumer.py`
 - The Producer will be controlled inside of `app.py` and does not need any prior setup.
+- To setup the Consumer, open up a terminal instance and run `python3 consumer.py`.

 ### Google Cloud Pub/Sub

+To setup Kafka follow the steps below:

 ## Model Inference